The 19th chapter breaks down as follows:

 Many have erroneously taught that the church is going to make the world better and better until finally Jesus Christ comes back.
 As I think is obvious from the book of Revelation, this is not the case at all. “…in the last days perilous times shall come.”
 (2 Timothy 3:1)

-The phrase “…without hands,…” is an expression emphasizing the absence of all human instrumentality and the act of God alone.
+The phrase "without hands” is an expression emphasizing the absence of all human instrumentality and the act of God alone.
 The church is a called-out group made up of every individual born again by faith in the atoning, precious shed blood of The Lord Jesus Christ.
-This called-out group serves as “salt” which makes the world a better place to live.
-However, it will not subdue the evil powers of this world, making earth and Heaven.
+This called-out group serves as “salt”, which makes the world a better place to live.
+However, it will not subdue the evil powers of this world.
 That will be done only by the Stone coming from Heaven and smashing the kingdom of this planet and of Jesus Christ setting up His Kingdom.
-This is the reason for the great congregation in Heaven shouting “Alleluia.”
+This is the reason for the great congregation in Heaven shouting, “Alleluia.”

 Eight events will take place in Heaven between the Rapture of The Church and the Second Coming of The Lord:

 1. Presentation of the Saints Before God – Ephesians 5:27; Colossians 3:4; 1 Thessalonians 3:13